 - You transposed numbers (345 instead of 354, for example)

 Now that you have balanced your checking account, you'll need to keep it balanced.
-The key to staying balanced is making it easy on yourself.
-That means settling on a consistent way to balance checking accounts and hit the ground running when you spot an error.
+The key to staying balanced is creating a system you can follow easily and consistently.